Ashwell Prince

 Ashwell Gavin Prince (born 28 May 1977) is a former South African cricketer and captain who played all formats of the game for South Africa.
 At the age of 29, he became the first non-white man to captain the South African cricket team when he stood in for the injured Graeme Smith in two Tests.
 He took on the role of batting consultant with the Bangladesh cricket team in mid-2021 but resigned in early 2022.
-He is currently a guest commentator with ABC Grandstand for the Australia-South Africa Test series in Australia.
+He was also a guest commentator with ABC Grandstand for the Australia-South Africa Test series in Australia.

 Prince started his career with Eastern Province in the 1995/6 South African cricket season.
 Since then, he has represented Western Province, Western Province Boland, Cape Cobras, and Warriors in South Africa's domestic competitions.
 He has also had spells in England, first at Nottinghamshire and later Lancashire.

 In 2002, Prince made his Test and One Day International (ODI) debuts for South Africa.
 He played 52 ODIs between 2002 and 2007, and 66 Tests between 2002 and 2011.
 All eleven of his international centuries came in Test cricket, in which he averaged 41.64.
 He originally announced his intention to retire from professional cricket at the end of the 2014 English cricket season, but stayed on for another season before announcing his retirement for the second time in September 2015.